binalyze/air-mcp/README.md

 - **Download Case PPC** - Download a PPC file for a specific endpoint and task.
 - **Download Task Report** - Download a task report for a specific endpoint and task.
 - **Get Report File Info** - Get information about a PPC file for a specific endpoint and task.
+- **Get Organization Users** - Get users for a specific organization by its ID.

 ## Overview